- Many people want to know how to implement Lean supply chain approaches.

 Issue #4: The Difference Between the TPS and Associated Lean Initiatives

-As you will see from this list, many techniques that were applied by Toyota were never adopted when TPS/JIT/Lean was adopted for external consumption.
-Therefore, TPS/JIT/Lean presented to audiences outside of Japan is some type of Frankenstein monster that is more about marketing consulting services than about faithfully communicating what worked in these earlier incarnations.
+As you will see from this list, many techniques Toyota applied were never adopted when TPS/JIT/Lean was adopted for external consumption.
+Therefore, TPS/JIT/Lean presented to audiences outside of Japan is some Frankenstein monster that is more about marketing consulting services than about faithfully communicating what worked in these earlier incarnations.
 Secondly, some techniques that are associated with TPS/JIT/Lean were never implemented by Toyota.
 One of these is ISO 9000, as the following quotation from Factory Physics indicates:

 “Interestingly, Toyota tried ISO 9000 in one of its factories and then ceased using it because it added no value.”
 In fact, according to Factory Physics, Toyota would have opposed the use of such certificates.
 “To do so would indicate the reaching of some arbitrary target – the antithesis of continual improvement.”